 Mutagenicity and genotoxicity of thyme essential oil and its main components, thymol and carvacrol, have been assessed in a number of studies on both prokaryotic and eukaryotic in vitro and in vivo experimental systems.
-The studies have many weaknesses, findings are often contradictory and reporting does not always contain sufficient details, which make interpretation difficult and conclusion equivocal.
-The herbal substance used in mutagenicity/genotoxicity studies was not in compliance with European pharmacopoeia Monograph limits.
+The studies have many weaknesses, findings are often contradictory, and reporting does not always contain sufficient details, which make interpretation difficult and conclusion equivocal.
+The herbal substance used in mutagenicity/genotoxicity studies was not in compliance with European Pharmacopoeia monograph limits.
 For the oral use of thyme oil, adequately performed mammalian cell studies are needed for the assessment of the genotoxicity.
 However, the use of thyme oil for cutaneous use and as a bath additive can be regarded as safe when administered in the recommended posology and duration of use.

-Tests on reproductive toxicity and carcinogenicity have not been performed.
+Adequate tests on reproductive toxicity have not been performed.
+Tests on carcinogenicity have not been performed.